mvsmal/fable-material-ui/docs/src/Customization/Themes.md

 The simplest way to customize an intention is to import one or more of the provided colors and apply them to a palette intention.
-Unlike in JS version of Material-UI, you can only define a specific PaletteIntentionProps, however if you define just `Main`, other colors will be calculated automaticaly.
+Unlike in JS version of Material-UI, you can only define a specific `PaletteIntentionProp`, however if you define just `Main`, other colors will be calculated automaticaly.

 These code samples are identical: